risc0/risc0/docs/metal-optimization-progress.md

 - The same candidate passed `datasheet --max-po2 18 succinct`: 2.57s for the
   64K-row succinct case, about 24.9K rows/sec, with about 930MB max RAM and a
   217.4KB seal.
+- A larger `datasheet --max-po2 20 composite` run passed with forced full Metal
+  eval-check: 767ms for 16K rows, 2.52s for 64K rows, 4.52s for 128K rows,
+  8.57s for 256K rows, 16.88s for 512K rows, and 37.47s for 1M rows.
+The 1M-row
+  case reached about 27.3K rows/sec.
 - `cargo run --release -p risc0-circuit-keccak --features prove --example keccak -- --po2 14 --count 1` completed in 1.930s, about 41.975 keccak/sec.
   Keccak Metal is still disabled in `risc0-circuit-keccak`, so this is a CPU